agustrionopj/Astro-symposium-2023/content/program/index.md

       min-width: 100%;
   }

+  .lebar-kolom {
+      width: 12rem;
+  }

   .shaded-row {
       background-color: #f2f2f2; /* Specify the shading color */
   }
 </style>

-This symposium will be conducted in hybrid platform (in-person and online participation).
+- This symposium will be conducted in hybrid platform (in-person and online participation).
+- Allotted time for presenters:
+  - Invited talks: **40 minutes**
+  - Contributed talks: **20 minutes**
+  - Poster presenters: **2 minutes**
+- For all presenters, please copy your presentation materials (e.g. PowerPoint presentation, Keynote presentation, digital posters, etc.) to <a href="https://drive.google.com/drive/folders/1Vx6saJUPABDP_ncWbYSOMeZLRNvdront?usp=share_link" target="_blank">this folder</a>.
+- For poster presenters, please ensure that your poster is in <b>A0 size (841 x 1190 mm)</b>.
+- Please let us know if there are any specific needs to make your presentations run smoothly (e.g. play video with high resolution, link to certain website, etc.)
 <!-- <div class="container"> -->
   <ul class="nav nav-tabs justify-content-around mb-3" id="program-tab" role="tablist">
     <li class="nav-item" role="presentation">